xingy038/xingy038.github.io/_pages/about.md

 <p style="line-height:1.5">
     <font size="3">
+        [2025.07] Two papers are accepted to BMVC 2025, congrating to Xueqi and Tianyu. <br>
+        [2025.06] One paper is accepted to ICCV 2025. <br>
+        [2025.06] One paper is accepted to MICCAI 2025, congrating to Minye. <br>
         [2025.05] One paper is accepted to ICML 2025. <br>
         [2025.01] One paper is accepted to TPAMI 2025. <br>
         [2024.08] One paper is accepted to PR 2024. <br>